 As we’ve mentioned earlier, your mattress needs to be just the right firmness for you.
 Too soft, and you’ll sink too much, leading to neck and back pain.
 Too firm, and your shoulders and hips start to get stiff and sore.

 Frequently Asked Questions

 Is Memory Foam Good for Side Sleepers?

-Yes.
+Yes, memory foam is.
 By changing its shape to your body, it relieves the pressure on the hips and shoulders, allowing for a more relaxed sleep.
 It should also correctly support you if your pelvis is at a different angle compared to the rest of your body.
 You should, however, try and find something in the medium range.

 What is the Best Brand for Hot Side Sleepers?